risavh/Quora-Question-Pairs/README.md

 # Quora-Question-Pairs
 Kaggle

+QUORA-1.ipynb -- uses Levenshtein distance algorithm to find similarity with 63% accuracy on sample subset QUORA-2.ipynb -- uses Cosine similarity with 65% accuracy on sample subset

 Identify question pairs that have the same intent?

 Where else but Quora can a physicist help a chef with a math problem and get cooking tips in return?
 Quora is a place to gain and share knowledge—about anything.
 It’s a platform to ask questions and connect with people who contribute unique insights and quality answers.
 This empowers people to learn from each other and to better understand the world.